nlacquaniti/MarsProject/README.md

+ ## Notes

+This project isn't finished yet, so if you notice some placeholder or some bugs we're sorry.
+We're working hard to finish everything, so stay tooned!

  ## Project Features

 This project is [made with Unity](https://unity3d.com/), and the source code is written in C#.
 Among the main features of the game we count the physics management (Martian reduced gravity, dynamic vehicle adherence depending on different types of surface), the dynamic management of the vehicle assembly in the dedicated garage, and the entire camera system.